rajhraval/Footnote/README.md

 ## Will my work be on the App Store?
 Will I get credited?
 Yes and yes.
 The current version of the app is on the App Store [here](https://apps.apple.com/us/app/id1495437038).
 At the end of October, I'll submit version 2.0 with all the changes made during Hacktoberfest, and a contributors page with a link to the GitHub profile of everyone who helped out, with code or otherwise.

+## I have a feature request/bug report/question
+Either create an issue, or contact me with the methods listed above.
+You can't do anything wrong that can't be easily fixed (that's the magic of git and github) so don't hesitate!

 ## Contributing
 Please review [contributing.md](https://github.com/cambardell/Footnote/blob/master/contributing.md) before creating a PR.